Cantonese folktales

-Cantonese folktales are folktales associated with the Cantonese people, the dominant Han Chinese subgroup in the Southern Chinese twin provinces of Guangdong and Guangxi.
+Cantonese folktales are folktales associated with the Cantonese people, the dominant subgroup in the Southern Chinese twin provinces of Guangdong and Guangxi.
 This body of folktales have been influenced both by the culture of Han Chinese and that of Nanyue, the original Baiyue inhabitants of the region before sinicization occurred.

 Stories

 The more well-known stories in Cantonese folktales include: